Snapchat/KeyDB-docs/docs/data-types.md

 Every hash can store up to 2^32 - 1 field-value pairs (more than 4 billion).

-Check the [full list of Hash commands](/commands#hash) for more information, or read the [introduction to KeyDB data types](/topics/data-types-intro).
+For more information read the [introduction to KeyDB data types](https://docs.keydb.dev/docs/data-types-intro).

 Sorted sets